jononovo/Agent213-v1-Rabbit/client/src/nodes/_node_templates/api_integration/README.md

 # API Integration Node

 This node provides a standardized interface for making external API requests through the Integration Engine.
-It handles various HTTP methods, authentication, error handling, and response processing.
+It handles various HTTP methods, authentication, error handling, and response processing using the BaseExecutor pattern.

 ## Features